-(1) The staff shall regard its relationship to the Committee as a privileged one, in the nature of the relationship of a lawyer to a client.
-In order to protect this relationship and the mutual confidence which must prevail if the Committee-staff relationship is to be a satisfactory and fruitful one, the following criteria shall apply:
+(1) The staff shall regard its relationship to the committee as a privileged one, in the nature of the relationship of a lawyer to a client.
+In order to protect this relationship and the mutual confidence which must prevail if the committee-staff relationship is to be a satisfactory and fruitful one, the following criteria shall apply:

-(i) members of the staff shall not be identified with any special interest group in the field of foreign relations or allow their names to be used by any such group;
+(A) members of the staff shall not be identified with any special interest group in the field of foreign relations or allow their names to be used by any such group;

-- (ii) members of the staff shall not accept public speaking engagements or write for publication in the field of foreign relations without specific advance permission from the Staff Director, or, in the case of minority staff, from the Minority Staff Director.
-In the case of the Staff Director and the Minority Staff Director, such advance permission shall be obtained from the Chairman or the Ranking Member, as appropriate.
-In any event, such public statements should avoid the expression of personal views and should not contain predictions of future, or interpretations of past, Committee action; and - (iii) staff shall not discuss their private conversations with members of the Committee without specific advance permission from the Senator or Senators concerned. - (2) The staff shall not discuss with anyone the proceedings of the Committee in closed session or reveal information conveyed or discussed in such a session unless that person would have been permitted to attend the session itself, or unless such communication is specifically authorized by the Staff Director or Minority Staff Director.
+(B) members of the staff shall not accept public speaking engagements or write for publication in the field of foreign relations without specific advance permission from the staff director, or, in the case of minority staff, from the minority staff director.
+In the case of the staff director and the minority staff director, such advance permission shall be obtained from the chairman or the ranking member, as appropriate.
+In any event, such public statements should avoid the expression of personal views and should not contain predictions of future, or interpretations of past, committee action; and (C) staff shall not discuss their private conversations with members of the committee without specific advance permission from the Senator or Senators concerned.

+(2) The staff shall not discuss with anyone the proceedings of the committee in closed session or reveal information conveyed or discussed in such a session unless that person would have been permitted to attend the session itself, or unless such communication is specifically authorized by the staff director or minority staff director.
 Unauthorized disclosure of information from a closed session or of classified information shall be cause for immediate dismissal and may, in the case of some kinds of information, be grounds for criminal prosecution.